 Try to make an even, round pancake.

 When there are bubbles in the pancake, carefully flip the pancake using a plastic spatula.
-Repeat, keeping the pancakes warm to enjoy.
+Check to see if the pancakes are golden brown.
+If too dark, lower the heat and if too light, leave on a little longer (or raise the heat slightly).

 As you practice, begin to make 2 or 3 pancakes at a time.